erikfredner/cv/cv.md

 Literary Text Mining \hfill Fall 2019-2020

-Writing Intensive Seminar in English: "Average Americans" \hfill Winter 2017-2018 \
+Writing Intensive Seminar in English: "Average Americans" \hfill Winter 2017-2018

+\smallskip

 *At The City College of New York*

 World Humanities 101: "What it is like to be alive" \hfill Fall 2018-2019

-### Courses as Teaching Assistant at Stanford
+### Courses as Teaching Assistant
 Literary Text Mining with Ryan Heuser \hfill Spring 2018-2019

-Graduate Student Pedagogy Workshop with Paula Moya \hfill Fall 2017-2018
+Pedagogy with Paula Moya \hfill Fall 2017-2018

 Narrative and Narrative Theory with Paula Moya and J.D.
 Porter \hfill Fall 2015-2016

 Literary History III (1850-1950) with Franco Moretti \hfill Spring 2014-2015

+## Public Humanities
+"The Stuff of Fame: Material and Printed Constructions of Renown in America."\
+Lead data scientist, Stanford Literary Lab and Smithsonian Institution.\
+Research to support exhibitions planned for the Smithsonian National Museum of American History and National Portrait Gallery in 2024. \hfill 2019-

+Editor, The Stanford Center for the Study of the Novel Podcast \hfill 2019-

+Presenter, Academic Data Privacy and Security Workshops \hfill 2017-

+Contributor, *Techne* \hfill 2016-

+Writer, Ph.D.
+Journalist Project at the Stanford Humanities Center \hfill 2014-2016

+### Public Writing
+“Finding needles in 34 million haystacks.” *Techne*. \hfill 2019

+“How many novels have been published in English?
+An Attempt.” *Techne*. \hfill 2017

+"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection." *The Humanities at Stanford*. \hfill 2015

+"Stanford literary scholar: White whales and the 'Melville Effect.'" *The Humanities at Stanford*. \hfill 2015

+"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." *The Humanities at Stanford*. \hfill 2014

 ## Presentations

-### At Conferences and Colloquia
+### Given at Conferences and Colloquia
 ["Modeling Hawthorne's Concept of the Nation."] \
 MLA2020.
 Seattle, WA. \hfill January 2020